MITK/MITK-ProjectTemplate/README.markdown

 -------------------

 - Linux
-- Windows XP or newer with Visual Studio 2008
+- Windows XP or newer with Visual Studio 2010
 - MacOSX 10.5 or newer

 Requirements
 ------------

-- CMake 2.8.4 or newer
+- CMake 3.2 or newer
+- Qt 5.0 or newer (Linux, Windows), Qt 4.7 or newer (MacOSX)
-- Qt 4.6.2 or newer (it is also possible to create a MITK project without any Qt dependencies)
+- It is also possible to create an MITK project without any Qt dependencies